jejacks0n/mercury/README.md

 ## Usage

 Mercury has an expectation that content regions will be on the page (not required, but probably useful).
-To define content regions that Mercury will make editable you need to add a `mercury-region` class attribute to a div.
+To define content regions that Mercury will make editable you need to add a `mercury-region` class attribute to a div (this is configurable).
 Then specify what region type by using the `data-type` attribute -- which can be *editable*, *markupable*, or *snippetable*.
 It's important for saving that an id attribute be set on regions, you should always include.
 Region types are outlined below.

     <div id="primary" class="mercury-region" data-type="editable">
       default content